Shell Stitch Beanie Pattern

 I ended up making a total of 18 rounds.
 If you want add a few inches height or a 2 inches brim, make a few more rounds of shells.
 If you need to make you shell stitch beanie snug, use one hook size smaller.
 Adjust the stitches according to the size of the hat needed.

-This shell stitch beanie is a super easy crochet beanie hat with a beautiful stitch pattern!
-It’s great choice for cold weather, stash busting, gift giving, and relaxing crochet sessions.
+This shell stitch beanie is a great choice for cold weather, stash busting, gift giving, and relaxing crochet sessions.
 I absolutely love the lovely textured hat I created here.

-After you make this shell stitch beanie here are a few more crochet hats to try Colorful Caron Cupcakes Crochet Hat Pattern and 1 Hour Crochet Beanie FREE Pattern
+After you make this shell stitch beanie here are a few more crochet hats to try Colorful Caron Cupcakes Crochet Hat Pattern and Granny Stitch Beanie Pattern

 shell stitch crochet beanie